 - Premium “active dog” or “sport” kibble, ensuring the right balance of fats/proteins

-- Divide into 2 daily meals to avoid stomach torsion (even if less common than in some large breeds)
+- Divide into 2 daily meals to avoid stomach torsion (though less common than in some large breeds)

 - Ensure fresh water is available at all times, especially in hot climates